 - As you eliminate each debt, you free up more money to pay off the next.
 This accelerates repayment until you reach zero on all your balances.

 If your highest APR debts are also your biggest balances, tiger style may not work effectively.
 Basically, you may not have enough power to tackle your largest debts first.
 In this case, you organize your debts starting with the lowest balance.

-> With crane-style you essentially start pecking away at your debts.
-Each debt that you knock down gives you more pecking power to take out the next.
-By the time you get to your biggest balances, you have the cash flow you need to take them down.
+With crane-style you essentially start pecking away at your debts.
+Each debt repayment you knock down gives you more pecking power to take out the next.
+By the time you get to your biggest balances,such as a student loan, you have the cash flow you need to take them down.

-> Comparing do-it-yourself debt reduction to other options for relief
+Comparing do-it-yourself debt reduction to other options for relief

 It’s important to recognize that a do-it-yourself debt reduction strategy may not always be the best solutions for debt problems.
 There are debt relief alternatives that may allow you to:

 - Get out of debt faster to save time